Artificial Insemination in the Female Dog

 Preparation

-The first step is to ensure that the bitch is in estrus.
+The first step is to ensure the dog is in estrus.
 Identifying estrus can be done using vaginal cytology for a fresh semen breeding, and combining hormone analysis (progesterone and/or luteinizing hormone) when using chilled or frozen semen to identify the most fertile days to breed.

-A complete semen analysis including motility, volume, concentration, and morphology should be performed on fresh or chilled semen, and the motility of frozen semen should be assessed before insemination.
-A semen analysis before breeding will help answer questions later if the bitch fails to become pregnant.
+A complete semen analysis, including motility, volume, concentration, and morphology, should be performed on fresh or chilled semen, and the motility of frozen semen should be assessed before insemination.
+A semen analysis before breeding will help answer questions later if the female dog fails to become pregnant.

 Frozen semen should be thawed according to the instructions provided by the freezing facility, and it should be used immediately upon thawing.
 (That is, it should be thawed only when the catheter is within the uterus.)